India doctors fired for incorrectly declaring newborn dead

 According to local news outlet NDTV, the baby was given to the parents in a plastic package along with his twin, after both were declared dead.

 NDTV reported that the 22-week pregnant mother had given birth to the twins, of which the girl was still-born.
-Six hour after the babies were given to their family, the parents realised that one of the babies was squirming in the package.
+Six hour after the babies were given to their family, the parents realised that one of the babies was squirming in the package while they were on the way to the funeral.

 "They handed us both bodies wrapped like a courier package from the back door.
 After we travelled 3km, we felt a movement in one (bag)," said the baby's grandfather.